The Algerian War Archives in France Will Be Opened.

 The government said on Friday that France will disclose classified police files from the Algerian war 15 years ahead of schedule in order to “look the truth in the eyes.”

-During the 1954-1962 war of independence, the files cover judicial proceedings by French police and military personnel.

-They are likely to prove French forces’ frequent use of torture and extrajudicial killings.
+The files, which cover criminal investigations from 1954 to 1962, are expected to corroborate French authorities’ pervasive use of torture and extrajudicial killings.

-“I want us to be able to stare this question in the eyes — it’s disturbing, annoying, and it’s where history’s falsifiers are at work.”
-“A national story cannot be built on a lie,” Bachelot continued.
+“I want us to be able to face this question in the eyes, because it’s troubling, annoying, and it’s where history’s falsifiers are at work.
+We can’t establish a national narrative on a false premise “she continued.

 France is attempting to resolve a huge diplomatic crisis between the two countries with this announcement.